 Disadvantages of Clipless Pedals

-Cases of failed attempts at unclipping not uncommon
+- Cases of failed attempts at unclipping are not uncommon.

 Clipless Pedals vs. Flat Pedals, What’s Better?

-While clipless pedals and using toe clips with straps may offer greater efficiency in some situations, they’re not always the best option for everyone in every situation.
-It’s best to experiment with each pedal type so you can find what works best in your specific riding situation.
+Clipless pedals and using toe clips and straps may offer greater efficiency in some situations, but they’re not always the best option for everyone in every situation.
+It’s best to experiment with different kinds of pedals to find what works best for you.